taviosammy/Group_5_Jaguars_Data_project/README.md

 * POSTGRES / PGADMIN
 * Jupyter Notebooks

-# Questions they hope to answer with the data:
+# Questions we hope to answer with this data:

 - What features best predict heart disease in patients?
 -